-In a single-processor system for memory regions defined as write-back cacheable, the following ordering principles apply (Note the memory-ordering principles for single-processor and multiple-processor systems are written from the perspective of software executing on the processor, where the term "processor" refers to a logical processor.
-For example, a physical processor supporting multiple cores and/or HyperThreading Technology is treated as a multi-processor systems.):
+In a single-processor system for memory regions defined as write-back cacheable, the memory-ordering model respects the following principles (Note the memoryordering principles for single-processor and multiple-processor systems are written from the perspective of software executing on the processor, where the term "processor" refers to a logical processor.
+For example, a physical processor supporting multiple cores and/or HyperThreading Technology is treated as a multiprocessor systems.):

-- Reads are not reordered with other reads. - Writes are not reordered with older reads. - Writes to memory are not reordered with other writes, with the exception of writes executed with the CLFLUSH instruction and streaming stores (writes) executed with the non-temporal move instructions (MOVNTI, MOVNTQ, MOVNTDQ, MOVNTPS, and MOVNTPD). - Reads may be reordered with older writes to different locations but not with older writes to the same location. - Reads or writes cannot be reordered with I/O instructions, locked instructions, or serializing instructions. - Reads cannot pass LFENCE and MFENCE instructions. - Writes cannot pass SFENCE and MFENCE instructions.
+- Reads are not reordered with other reads. - Writes are not reordered with older reads. - Writes to memory are not reordered with other writes, with the exception of - writes executed with the CLFLUSH instruction, - streaming stores (writes) executed with the non-temporal move instructions (MOVNTI, MOVNTQ, MOVNTDQ, MOVNTPS, and MOVNTPD), - string operations (see Section 7.2.4.1). - Reads may be reordered with older writes to different locations but not with older writes to the same location. - Reads or writes cannot be reordered with I/O instructions, locked instructions, or serializing instructions. - Reads cannot pass LFENCE and MFENCE instructions. - Writes cannot pass SFENCE and MFENCE instructions.